Haryana sees increase in number of candidates with pending criminal cases

 Haryana elections 2019: BJP releases manifesto, focuses on farmers, industrialists

-5 candidates have declared cases related to attempt to murder (IPC Section-307) against themselves.11 candidates have declared convicted cases against themselves.
+5 candidates have declared cases related to attempt to murder (IPC Section-307) against themselves.
+11 candidates have declared convicted cases against themselves.

-15(17%) out of 90 constituencies are Red alert constituencies.
+15(17 per cent) out of 90 constituencies are Red alert constituencies.
 Red alert constituencies are those where 3 or more contesting candidates have declared criminal cases against themselves.